crosscompute/crosscompute-docs/docs/automation-framework/README.md

   - name: { name of the batch; can include variable ids }
     folder: { folder that contains an input subfolder with paths for input variables that define a specific batch }
-    variables:
-      - id: { id of the input variable that you want to batch }
+    configuration:
-        path: { path containing different values for this variable }
+      path: { path containing different values for the input variables }
 script:
   folder: { folder where your script should run }
   # Specify either command or function